lewislee922/AnimatedScrollView/README.md

 # AnimatedScrollView

-An ScrollView can add item transition when scrolling.
+A customized ScrollView can add item transition when scrolling.

 Support iOS 14+, macOS 11+